 Also, there must be a reasonable expectation that if the child were over 18, they would not be able to maintain themselves.
-For the purposes of this credit 'maintaining' means the ability to support themselves by earning a living from working.
+For the purposes of this credit, 'maintaining' means the ability to support themselves by earning a living from working.

-- you must have custody of the child
+- have custody of the child